Thank you for reading our post, please rate this article at the end.

 Storage/Organization Options

-When it comes to fishing line, I like to wrap it around a small plastic sewing bobbin and secure it with tape.
+Regarding fishing lines, I like to wrap them around a small plastic sewing bobbin and secure them with tape.
 You could also wrap it around one of your cork bobbers to save space.

-Hooks and sinkers can both go in their own small plastic jewelry bags.
+Hooks and sinkers can be stored in their own small plastic bags.
 If you like to be super organized, you can secure your hooks into a small piece of cardboard and then place that in a small plastic bag.

-Bait and lures can also go in small plastic jewelry bags.
-I like to take them out of their original packaging to save space.
+Bait and lures can also be stored in small plastic bags designed for jewelry.
+I like to remove them from their original packaging to save space.

 Optional Upgrades